CleverCloud/documentation/content/doc/CLI/getting_started.md

 ### On macOS

 {{< callout type="warning" >}}
-If you have an apple processor, an error may occur during the installation.
+If you have an Apple processor, an error may occur during the installation.
 This is because clever tools currently only work on MacOS with an Intel processor.
 To resolve this problem, you can install Rosetta, a program that lets Apple processors run programs compiled for Intel processors.
 To install it, you can use the command `/usr/sbin/softwareupdate --install-rosetta`